 Understanding What to Expect with a Wrongful Birth Lawsuit

 The emotional, physical, and financial cost of raising a child is considerable even in the best-case scenario.
 Caring for a child with a serious medical condition can be an entirely different situation altogether.
 If your doctor failed to properly diagnose or inform you of a severe birth defect or medical condition during pregnancy, you may be able to claim compensation.
 We understand the delicacy of these often complex situations.
-Paul M. da Costa and his associates at Snyder Sarno D'Aniello Maceri & da Costa LLC can help you navigate the legal complexities of a wrongful birth lawsuit to ensure you the best chance possible.
+Paul M. da Costa and his team at Snyder Sarno D'Aniello Maceri & da Costa LLC can help you navigate the legal complexities of a wrongful birth lawsuit to ensure you the best chance possible.
 Please contact Paul M. da Costa at (973) 274-5200 or PdaCosta@snydersarno.com to set up a meeting at one of our three New Jersey offices.

 What is Wrongful Birth?

 A wrongful birth lawsuit is a type of medical malpractice case in which a patient accuses their doctor of inadequate care during pregnancy.
 The suit typically rests on one of three claims:

 - Failure to diagnose: A doctor failed to diagnose a serious medical problem with a fetus.

 - Failure to warn: After diagnosing a serious medical problem, the doctor failed to sufficiently warn the parent of the risk tied to conceiving and giving birth to a child with such a condition.